Tom Hamilton (American football): Early life and playing career

 Born in Hoopeston, Illinois, Hamilton attended high school in Columbus and Granville, Ohio.
 He attended the United States Naval Academy, graduating in 1927, and was a key player on the 1926 football squad that won a national championship with a 9–0–1 record.
-The single blemish on that season was a tie with Army, a game which has been described as "one of the greatest football games ever played."
-He was also elected as class president during his time at the academy.
+The single blemish on that season was a tie with Army in the 1926 Army–Navy Game, a game which has been described as "one of the greatest football games ever played."
+Hamilton was regarded to have been one of the star players of that game.
+Bill Libby's 1973 book Champions of College Football identifies Hamilton and Frank Wickhorst as the two most outstanding players of Navy's 1926 season.

 Military career

 Following graduation from Annapolis and commissioning as an ensign, Hamilton served the required period in surface ships before applying for flight training.
 He qualified as a naval aviator and flew a variety of aircraft, including patrol planes from San Diego in 1938 and 1939.